 Aside from the obvious physical advantages, appearance is one of the major reasons oak wood is so desirable as a building material.
-It naturally possesses a pleasing golden colour that dries to a pleasant silvery tone over time or with air drying and a distinct visible grain that needs no staining or waxing to emphasise it, even on planed oak timber.
-Many property owners favour the appearance of natural oak wood over duller man – made materials and its texture needs little or no decoration to look attractive.
+It naturally possesses a pleasing golden colour that dries to a pleasant silvery tone over time or with air drying and a distinctly visible grain that needs no staining or waxing to emphasise it, even on planed oak timber.
+Many property owners favour the appearance of natural oak wood over duller man-made materials and its texture needs little or no decoration to look attractive.

 Despite this, oak wood that has been sympathetically stained also possesses a pleasant aged effect that has been used to great effect in many older buildings.
 The interior panelling of the debating chamber in the House of Commons is one example of this.
 However, it is worth ensuring the oak wood is thoroughly dried first to ensure it will take the finish properly.